-In the init-info string, the following keywords are supported:
+In the init-info string, the following keywords are supported for the software type:

-- directory(<directory_name>) defines the directory to be polled for the keys.
+- directory(<directory\name>) defines the directory to be polled for the keys.
 All files in the named directory are added to sshexternalkey.
-Note however, that this option lacks control over the actual server key and certificate. - polling_interval_ms(<time_ms>) defines the polling interval for the option above. - key_files(<key_spec>) defines that multiple comma-separated files are read.
+Note however, that this option lacks control over the actual server key and certificate. - polling\interval\ms(<time\ms>) defines the polling interval for the option above. - key\files(<key\spec>) defines that multiple comma-separated files are read.
 Loose grouping between files is expected so that public key, private key and certificate are assumed to be parts of the same key.
-Supported in Tectia Server. - key_file(<file_name>) defines that one key file is read.
-The same as key_files with one parameter. - key_passphrase(<passphrase>) if a private key or certificate container is password-protected, the command tries to open it with the supplied passphrase first.
+Supported in Tectia Server. - key\file(<filename>) defines that one key file is read.
+The same as key\files with one parameter. - key\passphrase(<passphrase>) if a private key or certificate container is password-protected, the command tries to open it with the supplied passphrase first.
 In case the passphrase is not valid, the authentication callback is called normally.
-In the server, that means a failure to open the file as the server does not have an interactive prompt. - key_passphrase_file(<filename>) defines that instead of giving the passphrase in the configuration file directly, it can be written to a separate file.
+In the server, that means a failure to open the file as the server does not have an interactive prompt.

+key\passphrase\file(<filename>) - defines that instead of giving the passphrase in the configuration file directly, it can be written to a separate file.
 This option is useful if server configuration file needs to be more widely readable.
 The private key and passphrase can still be with root access only.